 This is an exercise in story writing based on a simple short story with commentary along the way.
-The objective is to help you think about how a short story is put together but to also think about how you would improve this story, particularly the ending.
+The objective is to help you think about how a short story is put together but also to help you think about how to improve a story you are writing, particularly its ending.
 There are three “sections” to the story, each of which ends at a point where a story might end.
-Hopefully if you are a writer, all of this will help you understand the process of short story writing.
-If you are a reader, it might help you understand what you are reading.
+Hopefully, if you are working at improving your fiction writing, this commented story will help you understand the process of short story writing.

 By Stan Dryer